Bakery Style Gluten Free Keto Chocolate Chip Muffins

 - Pull from muffin tin to cool.

-- This recipe does well to double it if you would like to make a full dozen.
+- Keeps up to 5 days in the fridge.
+This recipe does well to double it if you would like to make a full dozen.
 I recommend doing this in batches though so you can have room around each muffin to help it rise.

 Notes